chnn/chrishenn-net/cats.md

 ### in case of emergency

 - two cat carriers will be out in the living room
-- the cats' vet is [greenpoint veterinary care](https://goo.gl/maps/9QbmTKHxHafeJHdNA) (about an 8 minute walk away on mcguinness blvd)
+- the cats' vet is [greenpoint veterinary care](https://goo.gl/maps/9QbmTKHxHafeJHdNA) (3 blocks away)
-- if their vet is closed, the nearby [veterinary emergency group](https://goo.gl/maps/eQiZ7Dq9AaTDyg6Z7) is open 24/7 (a 11 minute walk on kent)
+- if their vet is closed, the nearby [veterinary emergency group](https://goo.gl/maps/eQiZ7Dq9AaTDyg6Z7) is open 24/7 (0.9 mi away on kent)